 An easy recipe for cheesy broccoli chicken rice made in the slow cooker.
-Family friendly comfort food!
+Family friendly comfort food that’s sure to please!

 This is a recipe that the whole family will love!
 And it’s naturally gluten free, and easily made dairy free with the addition of dairy free cheese.